northbright/Notes/hardware/huawei/manage-huawei-airengine9700-via-web.md

 #### Wireless Service Configuration
 Create a new SSID

+If you not click ""Continue With Wireless Service Configuration" in last section, Go to Config Wizard > Wireless Service

 1. Basic Information
   * SSID Name: e.g. `huawei`(VLAN 20) or `huawei-pc`(VLAN 10)
   * Service VLAN: Single VLAN